phaninaidu2612-analytics/energy-consumption-analysis/README.md

 ## Conclusion :

-This dashboard provides a comprehensive overview of energy consumption patterns across different regions, income levels, and energy sources.
+This dashboard provides a comprehensive analysis of global household energy consumption by integrating regional, economic, and energy source data into a unified view.

+The analysis highlights that region, income level, and energy source are key factors influencing consumption patterns and cost efficiency.
+High-consumption regions such as Asia and Africa indicate strong energy demand, while variations across countries reflect differences in infrastructure and adoption levels.

+The dominance of renewable energy sources, particularly wind and hydro, suggests a growing shift toward sustainable energy solutions.
+Additionally, income-based analysis reveals that while higher-income households consume more energy, they experience relatively lower cost savings efficiency, whereas lower-income groups retain better proportional savings.

-It enables stakeholders to:
+Overall, this solution enables stakeholders to:

-- Identify high-consumption regions
+- Identify high-demand regions and energy consumption patterns
-- Understand the role of income in energy usage
-- Evaluate renewable energy adoption
+- Evaluate renewable energy adoption trends
+- Understand income-driven consumption and savings behavior
-- Make data-driven sustainability decisions
+- Support data-driven decisions for sustainability and energy planning

+This project demonstrates how cloud integration (AWS + Snowflake) combined with interactive visualization in Tableau can transform raw energy data into meaningful insights for strategic decision-making.